 Can probiotics prevent serious disease?
 To give you a clue: The human body is covered in trillions of microorganisms, both on the outside and the inside.
 These organisms colonize the digestive tract, the skin, mouth, yes the entire body.
-Each person has a unique colony that has developed since birth and is shaped by diet, lifestyle, and other factors.
+Therefore, you have a unique colony that has developed since birth and is shaped by diet, lifestyle, and other factors.

-The gut contains strains of the Lactobacillus family, which are also used to produce fermented foods like yogurt, sauerkraut, and fermented vegetables.
-Lactobacillus species are also included in probiotic supplements.
+The gut contains strains of the Lactobacillus family, which are also used in fermented foods like yogurt, sauerkraut, and fermented vegetables.
+Lactobacillus are often included in probiotic supplements.

-The probiotic bacteria produce certain metabolites known to prevent cancer.
+Probiotic bacteria produce certain substances known to prevent cancer.
 For example lymphoma that originates in the immune system, slowed down considerably when fed probiotic bacteria.
 The mice also lived longer, had less DNA damage, lower inflammation, and an improved metabolism.
 The researchers called this “remarkable” because they found that using microorganisms could be used in cancer prevention.

 - Consume fermented foods containing lactobacillus strains.